diffusiondata/tutorials/data-store/diffusion-kafka-app-L2/README.md

 These JavaScript code examples will help you publish fx data on real-time from a front end app to a Kafka cluster, consume from it and transform data on-the-fly via our powerful [Topic Views](https://docs.pushtechnology.com/docs/6.5.2/manual/html/designguide/data/topictree/topic_views.html) feature.
 You can also use other programming languages from our [SDKs](https://docs.pushtechnology.com/#sdks), including iOS, Android, C, .NET, and more.

 # Lesson 2: Ingest Kafka Topics (firehose) and Create Topic Views
 **diffusion-kafka-app-L2** introduces the concept of [Topic Views](https://docs.pushtechnology.com/docs/6.5.2/manual/html/designguide/data/topictree/topic_views.html), a dynamic mechanism to map part of a server's [Topic Tree](https://docs.pushtechnology.com/docs/6.5.2/manual/html/designguide/data/topictree/topic_tree.html) (data structure) to another.
-This enables real-time data transformation before sending it to sunscribed clients as well as to create dynamic data models based on on-the-fly data (eg: Kafka firehose data).
+This enables real-time data transformation before sending it to subscribed clients as well as to create dynamic data models based on on-the-fly data (eg: Kafka firehose data).

 # APIs used in this application